return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     hint to userspace to prefer shadow-fb rendering

 async_page_flip
-    does this device support async flips on the primary plane?
+    Does this device support async flips on the primaryplane?

 allow_fb_modifiers

-    *undescribed*
+    Whether the driver supports fb modifiers in the ADDFB2.1 ioctl call.

 cursor_width
     hint to userspace for max cursor width

 cursor_height
     hint to userspace for max cursor height

+helper_private
+    mid-layer private data

 .. _`drm_mode_config.description`: